2003 Indianapolis 500: Second half

-Tomas Scheckter led from laps 101-128, with Hélio Castroneves close behind in second.
+Tomas Scheckter led from laps 101–128, with Hélio Castroneves close behind in second.
 On lap 127, Airton Dare crashed in turn 2, bringing out the caution, and the leaders all made pit stops.
 Castroneves beat Scheckter out of the pits and took the lead.
 Gil de Ferran was in third.
 On lap 135 restart, de Ferran passed Scheckter for second place.

-At lap 150, Penske teammates Castroneves and Gil de Ferran were still running 1st-2nd.
+At lap 150, Penske teammates Castroneves and de Ferran were still running 1st–2nd.
 Castroneves was looking to put himself in position to win his third "500" in a row.
-The leaders made their final pit stops on laps 165-168.
-After the sequence of green flag stops, Castroneves and de Ferran were again running 1st-2nd.
+The leaders made their final pit stops on laps 165–168.
+After the sequence of green flag stops, Castroneves and de Ferran were again running 1st–2nd.

 On lap 169, leader Castroneves was hung up behind the lapped car of A. J. Foyt IV down the backstretch.
-While it was not captured by TV cameras, earlier in the race A. J. Foyt IV had come down and made contact with Castroneves while being lapped in Turn 2.
-This perhaps led to Castroneves following A. J. Foyt IV through the 2nd turn allowing de Ferran to make the pass for the lead going into turn 3.
+While it was not captured by TV cameras, earlier in the race Foyt had come down and made contact with Castroneves while being lapped in turn 2.
+This perhaps led to Castroneves following Foyt through the 2nd turn allowing de Ferran to make the pass for the lead going into turn 3.

 On lap 172, Robby Gordon stopped on the track with a broken gearbox.
 The yellow came out, but none of the leaders pitted.
 Gordon immediately departed the grounds, and flew to Charlotte for the Coca-Cola 600.

 With 25 laps to go, the green came back out with de Ferran leading, and Castroneves in second.

 Finish

 On lap 182, Scott Sharp brushed the wall in turn 4, then crashed in turn 1.
 After the cleanup, the green came back out on lap 186.
 One lap later, however, Dan Wheldon spun in turn three, hit the outside wall, then the car flipped over and landed upside-down.
 Wheldon was not injured.

 During the caution for the Wheldon crash, Scott Dixon, who was running in the top ten, was weaving back and forth on the mainstretch to warm up his tires.
 He began to do it too vigorously, and brushed the inside wall.
 The car was too damaged to continue.

 The green came out with six laps to go.
 Gil de Ferran held off Hélio Castroneves by 0.2290 seconds to win his first Indianapolis 500.
 After the race, Castroneves coaxed de Ferran to climb the catch fence on the mainstretch, mimicking his own traditional post-race victory celebration. de Ferran ended up retiring at season's end, becoming the fourth Indy 500 winner to retire as a reigning "500" champion.

 The "curse of the Indy three-peat" prevailed again as Castroneves failed to achieve victory.
-His three-race career record of 1st-1st-2nd, however, established an Indy record for a driver's first three starts.
-Castroneves' second place tied Al Unser's 1970-1971-1972 effort of 1st-1st-2nd.
+His three-race career record of 1st–1st–2nd, however, established an Indy record for a driver's first three starts.
+Castroneves' second place tied Al Unser's 1970–1971–1972 effort of 1st–1st–2nd.